-Welcome tour newsletter series called A Place for Worship.
+Welcome to our newsletter series called A Place for Worship.
 Through these articles, drawing on our experience with hundreds of church projects, we hope to provide a resource for churches who want to create church facilities that help support their ministry goals.

 We will explore important principles of how to create excellent spaces that inspire worship, encourage community, and facilitate spiritual growth.
 We look forward to sharing this journey with you.

 Article 1 – All About Balance